alibitarafan/DumbBFA/README.md

 # DumbBFA
 Android app to have a chance at manual Brute force attack

+I wanted to practice multi threaded programming in android also tackle a problem I have been dealing with for a long time.

 The use case is when you forgot a password (in my case bios password of a Lenovo Y70) You don't want to try one password 10 times over a long period so every time I try a password I put it in this app and I will know if I have tired it before or not.